nhrones/FreshChatRTC/README.md

 deploys `BroadcastChannel` to create a WebRTC signal server.
 This signal server api is then used to connect two peers over a WebRTC-Datachannel.

 The advantage of using this communication strategy is that after the
-dataChannel has been negociated, the Signal service is no longer required
+dataChannel has been negociated, the signal service is no longer required.
-allowing the deploy isolates to terminate gracefully.

 [![comms](./comms.png)](https://rtc-dice-app-server.deno.dev/)